American Tower Is Priced For Perfection

 Further projections suggest that average smartphone consumption is growing another 200%, reaching more than 14 gigabytes per month by the end of this decade.
 To serve this demand with 4G technology, which is largely delivered through macro tower sites, AMT’s tenants continue to collectively invest around $30 billion per year to improve the quality and expand the capacity of their mobile networks.

-AMT expects similar levels of wireless-industry network investment to continue for many years to come based on the limited options for wireless operators to address the exploding demand for mobile bandwidth and signal quality, which are inherently limited by the physics of radio-wave-frequency transmission (5G for its first years of wide scale deployment in the 2020s is likely to be limited to an effective transmission radius of 100 to 200 yards).4G will remain critical, even post-5G introduction:
+AMT expects similar levels of wireless-industry network investment to continue for many years to come based on the limited options for wireless operators to address the exploding demand for mobile bandwidth and signal quality, which are inherently limited by the physics of radio-wave-frequency transmission (5G for its first years of wide scale deployment in the 2020s is likely to be limited to an effective transmission radius of 100 to 200 yards).
+4G will remain critical, even post-5G introduction:

 During Q1-17 AMT’s property revenue grew nearly 26% to $1.59 billion and adjusted EBITDA grew nearly 20% to approximately $998 million.
-The consolidated adjusted funds from operations (of AFFO) increased by nearly 20% to approximately $721 million and over 19% on a per-share basis.
+The consolidated adjusted funds from operations (or AFFO) increased by nearly 20% to approximately $721 million and over 19% on a per-share basis.

 AMT’s net income attributable to common stockholders increased by more than 16% to $289 million or $0.67 per diluted common share.
-AMT’s grew its common stock dividend by about 22%.
+AMT grew its common stock dividend by about 22%.

 Fueling the Growth

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.